HynekPetrak/nmap2web/README.md

 # nmap2web
 Full text search engine for nmap results.
 Written in C# ASP.NET

+Full text search and combinations of commands may be helpful for pen-testing or vulnerability scanning.

 ## Workflow

 Scan a network range with your favourite nmap command.
 Use the `-oA filename` or `-oX filename` to save the results into an XML file.